August 9, 2021

 - Sensitivity.
 The higher it is, the narrower the area of the expected value will be.

 In the Segment comparisons section, you can include up to 4 segments that are already included in the Segments section of the Variables tab.

 You can add segments to the Tab Settings column by dragging them from the Variables tab.
 Also, you can just do double-click in the Variables tab and they will be added automatically.

 If you have at least one segment added to the comparisons section, a new field will appear, Pivot.
 This field is responsible for the placement of segments in the table.
 It offers 4 options: first row, last row, first column, last column.
 To better explain the difference, let me show you an example.

-I have an exploration report where:
+I have a Free Form report where:

 - Two segments are selected: US visitors and Non-US visitors

 - Browser dimension is in the Rows section

 - Device category dimension is in the Columns section

 All other settings are default.
 Now I will show you 4 different screenshots.
 One for each pivot option.